CleansheetLLC/Cleansheet/filesync-plan.md

 ## Executive Summary

-This plan outlines the implementation of OneDrive and Google Drive synchronization capabilities for the Cleansheet platform, enabling automatic backup and cross-device sync of user career assets.
+This plan outlines the sequential implementation of OneDrive and Google Drive synchronization capabilities for the Cleansheet platform, enabling automatic backup and cross-device sync of user career assets.
 The feature will be available to Learner and Job Seeker subscribers, providing enterprise-grade data protection and seamless workflow continuity.

+**Implementation Approach**: Sequential development with OneDrive first, followed by Google Drive as a separate phase.

 ### Key Deliverables
-- OneDrive integration with real-time sync
+- **Phase 1**: OneDrive integration with real-time sync
-- Google Drive integration with event-based updates
+- **Phase 2**: Google Drive integration with event-based updates (separate implementation)
 - Subscription-tier access controls
-- Privacy-compliant authentication
+- Privacy-compliant client-side authentication
 - Conflict resolution and versioning
 - Cross-platform file format compatibility

+**Prerequisites**: Manual JSON export/import functionality is already implemented in the existing Data Management system, providing the foundation for cloud storage integration.

 ---